 Quickstart Guide

-Get up and running with Avonni components in minutes!
-This guide walks you through creating your first component with a practical, real-world example.
+Get started with AX App Builder Components in minutes.
+This guide walks you through building your first component using a practical example.

 What You'll Build

-By the end of this guide, you'll have created a Data Table component on an Account record page that displays related Opportunities with filtering, editing, and search capabilities.
-This example demonstrates the core concepts you'll use across all Avonni components.
+A Data Table on an Account record page that displays related Opportunities with filtering, inline editing, and search.
+This example covers the core setup patterns you'll use across all AX components in Lightning App Builder.

 Prerequisites